coccon/proffastpylot/docs/pressure_input.md

 ## Pressure type file

-For users using the dataformat in the KIT-style, a example pressure type file is provided in `example/log_type_pressure.yml` The pressure files recorded by the KIT datalogger need to be placed inside the `pressure_path`.
+For users using the data format in the KIT-style, a example pressure type file is provided in `example/log_type_pressure.yml` The pressure files recorded by the KIT datalogger need to be placed inside the `pressure_path`.

 To adapt this file two your own type of files, the most important options are explained in the following.

 ### Filename parameters